Table of Contents

-The launch of analog cellular phones in the 1980s began a trend of rapid evolutions in radio technologies.
-The 1G mobile network-enabled users to make phone calls which was then replaced by the 2G mobile network.
+Major Pros and Cons of the 5G technology: The launch of analog cellular phones in the 1980s began a trend of rapid evolutions in radio technologies.
+The 1G mobile network-enabled users to make phone calls which were then replaced by the 2G mobile network.
 With technological advancements, we reached the fourth generation of the mobile network that has enabled us to do so much at a good speed.
 The 4G network enabled live gaming, faster streaming, and more internet data.

 What is 5G?